aksam786/cypress-conducit-automation/README.md

 1- clone the repository https://github.com/aksam786/cypress-conducit-automation.git

-2- install packages: npm install
+2- if there is node_modules and package-lock.json in the repo, first delete them and then install packagesusing this command: npm install

-3- Execute command: npx cypress open
+3- Open the code in Visual Studio Code or Terminal and Execute command: npx cypress open

-4- Click Run All Integration Tests
+4- Click #Run All Integration Tests